We all have a part to play in ending domestic abuse and violence. Here are a few ways you can get involved:

 Contact your local Domestic Violence Resource Center and ask about volunteer opportunities.
 They have many things they need help with, ranging from long-term commitments to one-time events.
 We could not do what we do without the generosity of hundreds of volunteers across Maine.

-Advocate – Contact your representatives and advocate for public policies that benefit survivors and hold perpetrators accountable.
-This includes learning about how domestic abuse and violence intersects with other policy issues, such as access to health care, reproductive freedom, economic justice and racial justice.
-As we say in our Philosophy Statement, “All of our struggles against oppression are related.”
-To create a world free from domestic abuse and violence, we must address the wide range of ways in which control over the human and civil rights of others are maintained in our society.
+Contact your representatives and advocate for policies that benefit survivors and hold abusive people accountable.
+This includes learning about domestic abuse and violence intersects with other issues, like access to healthcare, reproductive freedom, economic security, and racial justice.

-Be prepared – Does your workplace have a domestic violence policy in place?
-Does your children’s school have a dating violence policy?
-If not, initiate one.
-An effective policy, supported by training on how to implement it, will establish guidelines for a response to a problem before one arises, helping make schools and places of employment safer for everyone.
+Does your workplace have a domestic violence policy in place?
+Does your child’s school have a dating violence policy?
+If not, get one started.
+An effective policy response establishes guidelines for a response to a problem before one arises, helping make schools and workplaces safer for everyone.
 Your local Domestic Violence Resource Center can help.

 Abuse thrives in societies that believe that some people deserve more than others: more safety, more security, more freedom, more access to power and wealth.
 Confront violence, sexism, racism, heterosexism, and transphobia when you hear it, and engage in hard conversations with your people about where these beliefs come from.
 Consider your own belief system and how it might contribute to a world in which some people believe they have the right to dominate others.

 Throughout the year, you will find opportunities in your community to shine a spotlight on domestic abuse and violence.
 Attend a vigil, walk a 5K, write a letter to the editor, or Take Back the Night.
 By showing up, you send the signal that your community will not condone abuse.